JuliaLang/julia/doc/manual/variables-and-scoping.rst

   ``local``.

-Soft local scopes are introduced by for-loops, while-loops, list-comprehensions, try-catch-finally-blocks, and let-blocks.
-There are some extra rules for :ref:`let-blocks <man-let-blocks>` and for :ref:`for-loops and list-comprehensions <man-for-loops-scope>`.
+Soft local scopes are introduced by for-loops, while-loops, comprehensions, try-catch-finally-blocks, and let-blocks.
+There are some extra rules for :ref:`let-blocks <man-let-blocks>` and for :ref:`for-loops and comprehensions <man-for-loops-scope>`.

 In the following example the ``x`` and ``y`` refer always to the same variables as the soft local scope inherits both read and write